flanimal/gsh/gsh/README.md

-# gnuish - GNU island shell
+# gsh - island shell

 In this directory you will find two source files and a header file.
 Run `make` to build the shell.

-gnuish displays the current working directory in the shell prompt:
+gsh displays the current working directory in the shell prompt:

  	~ @
  	/usr/ @